 - Stay warm and exercise regularly.
 The symptoms may worsen in case of cold weather and lack of physical activity.

-Alpha-blockers and 5-alpha-reductase inhibitors are two primary medications used for the treatment of BHP.
-In most of the cases, Alpha-blockers help relax muscle fibers, however, if they don’t, ask the doctor for an alternative treatment.5-alpha-reductase inhibitors hamper the production of a hormone called dihydrotestosterone (DHT).
+- Drug Treatment: Alpha-blockers and 5-alpha-reductase inhibitors are two primary medications used for the treatment of BHP.
+In most of the cases, Alpha-blockers help relax muscle fibers, however, if they don’t, ask the doctor for an alternative treatment.
+5-alpha-reductase inhibitors hamper the production of a hormone called dihydrotestosterone (DHT).

 Holmium Laser Enucleation of Prostate (HOLEP)

-The most modern modality used in the management of an Enlarged Prostate is HOLEP.
-The procedure uses a 550 Micron Fibre attached to a 100-Watts Holmium Laser machine which removes obstructive prostatic tissue and then seals the blood vessels.
+The most modern modality used in the management of an enlarged prostate is HOLEP.
+The procedure uses a 550-micron fiber attached to a 100-Watts holmium laser machine that removes obstructive prostatic tissue and then seals the blood vessels.
 Once the procedure is done, the enucleated gland is placed back into the bladder.
 The procedure takes around 45-90 minutes.

 The doctors install a catheter to allow the patient to urinate.
 The entire procedure is completely bloodless.